 Developing a brilliant brand experience is rooted in great design.
 Design can either capture the users attention and evoke emotion or ignore users needs and be completely ineffective.
 It must be aesthetically appealing.
 Interesting and inviting.
 The design of your trade show booth, the content of your online videos, the look of your print collateral- all are empowered by great creative and design.

 This extends to every consumer touchpoint.
 The website and other online platforms need to communicate a high perceived value of the company’s products and services.
-The message must connect, keep users on the page, and convert them to loyal to customers.
+The message must connect, keep users on the page, and convert them into loyal to customers.
 Trade show displays must be inviting, interactive- sales materials must be professional and impactful.
 Every piece has a purpose.

 In short, there needs to be a continuous movement from outdated and underwhelming to modern and memorable.
 This is true for any customer interaction including marketing, public relations, and sales.